PatrickSzela/overwatch-team-composition-generator/README.md

 # Overwatch Team Composition Generator

-Small website that allows the user to create team composition of all heroes from Overwatch.
+Small website made for someone who should not be named that allows the user to create team composition of all heroes from Overwatch.

 ## Build Setup